lo1734/Raiilway-booking-platform/README.md

 - 📲 **Mobile-Friendly UI** - Improve responsiveness for mobile users.

 ## **🤝 Contributing**
--Contributions are welcome!
+- Contributions are welcome!
 If you find a bug or have a feature request, feel free to:

 - **1** Fork this repository.
 - **2** Create a branch (git checkout -b feature-new-feature).